This post may contain affiliate links.

 Leftovers

-In the freezer Wait until it’s totally cold and then put into a freezer proof container and freeze for up to 3 months.
+Can you freeze Stuffing?
+Wait until it’s totally cold and then put into a freezer-proof container and freeze for up to 3 months.
 Defrost thoroughly before reheating.

 Use any good quality sausages you and your family enjoy which have a high meat content.
-I tend to use a fairly plain one without too many other flavourings as we are adding lots in the recipe.
+I tend to use a fairly plain pork ones without too many other flavourings as we are adding lots in the recipe.

 While we don’t really use stuffing to actually ‘stuff’ a meat cavity to cook anymore, it is still a hugely popular side dish because it’s so delicious.

-Traditionally we eat it on our main Christmas lunches alongside Roast Turkey, but we can also have it as part of any roast dinner the rest of the year – or even on its own!
+Traditionally we eat it on our main Christmas lunches alongside Roast Turkey and Cranberry Sauce but we can also have it as part of any roast dinner the rest of the year – or even on its own!
 And leftovers are perfect in sandwiches.

 Serve this next to some other festive (or non-festive) sides, such as sprouts, red cabbage, cauliflower cheese or carrots and parsnips.